 Editor's note: The procedure of LMF collects input data from NG-RAN for ML model training is FFS.

 LMF may also request a ML model for LMF-based AI/ML Positioning from NWDAF containing MTLF.
 LMF discovers a suitable NWDAF containing MTLF via NRF as described in clause 5.2 of TS 23.288 [37].
 LMF requests ML model training for LMF-based AI/ML Positioning with ML Model Filter Information, which may indicate the area of interest.
-NWDAF containing MTLF collects input data to perform the ML model training and model provision to LMF as described in clause 6.2A of TS 23.288 [37].
+NWDAF containing MTLF provision the model to LMF as described in clause 6.2A of TS 23.288 [37].
+The NWDAF containing MTLF collects input data from the LMF as described in Clause 5.18.x and trains the ML model for LMF-based AI/ML Positioning.

 Editor's note: The procedure of NWDAF containing MTLF collects input data for LMF-based AI/ML Positioning ML model training is FFS.